kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/03_pld-Bridge-Hub/README_brige_hub_start.md

 ## 📘 Overview

-The **PLD Bridge Hub** is the central integration layer of the PLD ecosystem.
+The **PLD Bridge Hub** serves as the practical integration layer of the PLD ecosystem.
-It provides ready-to-run demos, schema validation pipelines, and event-metric connections between the theoretical model and production-ready telemetry.
+It links theory (01) and implementation kits (02) through ready-to-run demos,
+schema validation, and event metric generation.

-> In short — this is the **entry point for engineers** to experiment, validate, and extend PLD-based event structures.
+This repository is the **main entry point for engineers and researchers** who want to test, validate, or extend PLD-based event logic.

 ---